sarahdayan/browserstore.js/README.md

   createStore(sessionStorageAdapter)
 ])

-stores.set('foo', 'bar') // sets value 'bar' as 'foo' in the localStorage and sessionStorage
+stores.set('userID', 12345) // sets value 'userID' as 12345 in both localStorage and sessionStorage
 ```

 When retrieving data from a multi-store, BrowserStore looks them up in order.
 As soon as it finds data, it stops and returns it.
 This behavior is particularly useful if you're updating stores independently, and you want to set some hierarchy in data retrieval.